carterbancroft/life-csnw/README.md

 ## Implementation Details
 In my implementation, edges are not ignored or treated as a dead state so cells will wrap to opposite sides when they go off the edge.
+Just like those old video games you know and love.

 Secondly, the world is seeded on page load with a certain amount of life to get things going.